-COLLINGWOOD, ON (October 18th, 2018) — Alpine Ontario Alpin (AOA), in partnership with the National Capital Division (NCD), the Calabogie Ski Race Club (CSRC), Calabogie Peaks Resort (CPR), the Township of Greater Madawaska and the County of Renfrew will be hosting the first annual U16 Eastern Finals in Calabogie, Ontario, March 28-31, 2019.
-This inaugural event will replace what was formerly known as the U16 Can-Am which rotated between the Eastern United States and Quebec.
+COLLINGWOOD, ON (March 15, 2019) — Alpine Ontario Alpin (AOA), in partnership with the National Capital Division (NCD), the Calabogie Ski Racing Club (CSRC), Calabogie Peaks Resort (CPR), the Township of Greater Madawaska and the County of Renfrew will be hosting the first annual U16 Eastern Finals in Calabogie, Ontario, March 28-31, 2019.

-Robyn Skinner, AOA’s Competition Director, worked closely with CSRC this past summer to secure the event and provincial funding attached to it.
-Skinner explains “We are excited to be launching the first ever U16 Eastern Final in Ontario to give our athletes more opportunities to compete at a high level in the province, create more infrastructure and develop legacies in the NCD region by showcasing the amazing local race organizing committee at CSRC.
-After the success of the 2018 U16 OCUP Finals in Calabogie, AOA is delighted to work with the region to create a new event that further develops alpine ski racing in Ontario.”
+AOA’s Competition Director Robyn Skinner worked closely with CSRC this past summer to secure the event and the provincial funding attached to it.
+Skinner explains “We are excited to be launching the inaugural U16 Eastern Finals in Ontario to give our athletes more opportunities to compete at a high level in the province, create more infrastructures and develop legacies in the National Capital Division region by showcasing the amazing athletes on the slopes.”

-Disciplines to be included in the competition include; Slalom, Giant Slalom, Dual Slalom, and Ski Cross.
-The event will have a very North American feel to it with Ontario, Quebec, Nova Scotia, Newfoundland & Labrador, P.E.I., New Brunswick as well as many eastern US states all competing.
-It is expected that 150 athletes able-bodied and para-alpine will participate.
+Disciplines in the competition include; Slalom, Giant Slalom, Dual Slalom, and Ski Cross.
+The event will have a very North American feel to it with Ontario, Quebec, Nova Scotia, Newfoundland & Labrador, P.E.I., New Brunswick as well as many eastern US states competing.
+It is expected that 120 able-bodied athletes, ages 14 and 15 and some para-alpine athletes, along with 40 coaches and 80 officials/volunteers will participate.

 – end –

 For more information: